 Cloning is the process of generating a genetically identical copy of a cell or an organism.
 It is the production of living structures genetically identical to their parent structure.
 In cloning, genetic variations are absent.
 The basis of this process involves taking genetic information from one living thing and creating identical copies of it.
 The copied material of this process is called a clone.
-Cloning occurs naturally in asexually reproducing microbes and vegetatively multiplying plants.
-Asexually reproducing lower animals like Amoeba proteus also produces clones.
+This technology naturally occurs in asexual reproducing microbes and vegetatively multiplying plants.
+Lower animals that asexually reproduce like the Amoeba proteus also produce clones.

 SEE ALSO: AI Advancements to Expect in 2019